Project

 Module#attr_ methods return reasonable values

-Added by dunrix (Damon Unrix) almost 7 years ago.
-Updated over 2 years ago.
+Added by dunrix (Damon Unrix) over 7 years ago.
+Updated about 3 years ago.

 Status: